Tony Buckingham

-Anthony Leslie Rowland "Tony" Buckingham is a former North Sea oil-rig diver and is currently an oil industry executive with a significant share holding in Heritage Oil Corporation.
+Anthony Leslie Rowland Buckingham is a British businessman and oil industry executive with a significant shareholding in Heritage Oil Corporation.
 Heritage is listed on the Toronto Stock Exchange since 1999.
-In 2008, Heritage listed on the London Stock Exchange.
-Buckingham's direct and indirect share holding is estimated to represent 33% of Heritage.
+In 2008, Heritage was listed on the London Stock Exchange.
+Buckingham's direct and indirect shareholding is estimated to represent 33% of Heritage.
 This share was reduced in November 2007 via a share placement made through JP Morgan and Canaccord.

 According to the Sunday Times Rich List in 2019, Buckingham is worth £425 million.
+He is a former North Sea oil-rig diver.

 Private military background

 Buckingham is a former partner of the private military company Executive Outcomes.
-A top-secret British intelligence report stated that "Executive Outcomes was registered in the UK on September 1993 by Anthony (Tony) Buckingham, a British businessman and Simon Mann, a former British officer".
+A top-secret British intelligence report stated that "Executive Outcomes was registered in the UK in September 1993 by Anthony (Tony) Buckingham, a British businessman and Simon Mann, a former British officer".
 Buckingham denies that he registered Executive Outcomes in London and consistently denies any "corporate ties" to the defunct organisation.

-Tony, along with founder and CEO of Executive Outcomes, Eeben Barlow, Deputy CEO Lafras Luitingh and Simon Mann were the executive officers of Ibis Air, a separate partner company that was the aircraft procurement organisation that owned and operated many aircraft for EO and essentially operated as their private air force.
+Tony, along with founder and CEO of Executive Outcomes, Eeben Barlow, Deputy CEO Lafras Luitingh, and Simon Mann were the executive officers of Ibis Air, a separate partner company that was the aircraft procurement organisation that owned and operated many aircraft for EO and essentially operated as their private air force.
 Ibis Air could also access Soviet-era fighters and strike aircraft from the Angolan Air Force.

 He has had no involvement with such organizations since 1999 and has spent his time running Heritage Oil of which he is the founder and former CEO.
 He was appointed to the board of directors in early 2008, coinciding with the company's listing on the London Stock Exchange.

 He was part of the Valentine Strasser coup in Sierra Leone and was part of a group of mercenaries defending the National Provisional Ruling Council (NPRC), which later collapsed.
 To this day his name is still linked to these events and the fall of the government.

 Oil background

-Buckingham, the former CEO and major shareholder of Heritage, has led the company through exploration finds, including the hydrocarbon system in Lake Albert, Uganda and the M’Boundi oilfield in the Republic of Congo.
+Buckingham, the former CEO and major shareholder of Heritage has led the company through exploration finds, including the hydrocarbon system in Lake Albert, Uganda and the M’Boundi oilfield in the Republic of Congo.
 There are recently awarded licenses in the Iraqi Kurdistan and Mali.

-Heritage Oil's subsidiary, Heritage Oil and Gas, drew attention in the 2016 publication of the Panama Papers.
+Heritage Oil's subsidiary, Heritage Oil and Gas, drew attention to the 2016 publication of the Panama Papers.
 Emails among the Panama Papers documents showed how Heritage Oil and Gas Ltd re-domiciled itself to avoid paying $400m (£280m) in capital gains Tax to the Ugandan government.